How to Treat a Bed Bug Rash

 Feeding Based on Age

-Nymphs (adolescents) feed for approximately three minutes while an adult bed bug may continue to feed on the blood of the host for ten to fifteen minutes.
+Nymphs (adolescents) feed for approximately three minutes while an adult may continue to feed on the blood of the host for ten to fifteen minutes.

-Amazingly, a bed bug can live 18 months without any oxygen and as much as a year without any blood.
-Bed bug bites on a human cause burning, itching and swelling.
+Amazingly, they can survive 18 months without any oxygen and as much as a year without any blood.
+The bites cause burning, itching and swelling.
 The degree of symptoms depends upon the host’s susceptibility.

-The National Pest Management Association has stated that prior to the year 2000, as few as 25% of the pest control companies in the United States had encountered an infestation of bed bugs.
+The National Pest Management Association has stated that prior to the year 2000, as few as 25% of the pest control companies in the United States had encountered an infestation of these nasty bugs.
 Currently that number has risen to 95%.

-At this point in time 76% of the United States pest control professionals think that the bed bug is the most difficult pest to eradicate.
+At this point in time 76% of the United States pest control professionals think that this bug is the most difficult pest to eradicate.

-Companies that previously received one or two calls to eliminate bed bugs per year are now reporting that they receive one or two calls weekly.
+Companies that previously received one or two calls per year are now reporting that they receive one or two calls weekly.

-There are various factors that are contributing to the bed bug resurgence in the United States.
-Citizens are frequently traveling to foreign areas that are infested with the bed bugs.
+There are various factors that are contributing to the resurgence in the United States.
+Citizens are frequently traveling to foreign areas that are infested.

 Second-hand furniture and furnishings have become extremely popular.
-Bed bugs have increased their resistance to the various pesticides.
-Bed bug control has been neglected by the pest control industry since the ‘40s.
+Populations have increased their resistance to the various pesticides.
+Control has been neglected by the pest control industry since the ‘40s.

-What Does a Bed Bug Rash Look Like?
+What Does a Typical Bite Rash Look Like?

-When bed bugs have bitten an individual, they could develop what is known as a bed bug rash.
+When these bugs bite an individual, they can develop a rash.
 These rashes have the ability to cause an extremely irritating itching sensation.
 The actual rash is not considered to be detrimental to one’s health.

-Many times a bed bug rash is mistaken for bites that are caused by insects commonly found in a household.
+Many times a rash is mistaken for bites that are caused by insects commonly found in a household.
 These insects include fleas, lice, ants and mosquitoes.
-The truth is that the majority of individuals are not aware they have been bitten by bed bugs.
+The truth is that the majority of individuals are not aware they have been fed on by these parasites.
 Many times, they assume the rash is just a skin allergy.

-However, once you are aware of what to look for, a bed bug rash is very easily recognizable.
+However, once you are aware of what to look for, it is very easily recognizable.

-One of the first signs that indicate a bed bug rash is numerous tiny or raised skin bumps.
-These bumps will always be in a row or clustered pattern.
-This is because bed bugs generally feed more than one time at the same location.
+One of the first signs is numerous tiny or raised skin bumps.
+These bumps will always be in a row or cl ustered pattern.
+This is because they generally feed more than one time at the same location.

 Other Signs to Watch Out For

 The next sign is that the bites will occur nightly while sleeping and the rashes will increase daily.
-These rashes will usually be located on the legs, arms, neck, face and back, which are the most common areas for bed bugs to bite.
-The reason these places are the most common sites for the bed bug to bite is because these areas are usually exposed during the night.
-Exposed areas of the host are what bed bugs prefer.
+These rashes will usually be located on the legs, arms, neck, face and back, which are the most common areas.
+The reason these places are the most common sites is because these areas are usually exposed during the night.
+Exposed areas of the host are what they prefer.

-For a lot of individuals these tiny red bumps will generally manifest hours or even days after the bed bug actually bit them.
+For a lot of individuals these tiny red bumps will generally manifest hours or even days after the bite.
 These bumps will then begin to itch.
 If these bumps are scratched, the area may become inflamed because of a severe infection.

-The bed bug bites or welts are misdiagnosed by many dermatologists as bites from fleas or even scabies.
-Only around half of the populace notices the very first bite from a bed bug.
+The bites or welts are misdiagnosed by many dermatologists as bites from fleas or even scabies.
+Only around half of the populace notices the very first bite and makes the correlation to these bloodsucking bugs.

 Many reactions to bites are delayed for approximately ten days.
 People over the age of 65 either react less or are not usually bitten.
-In one survey, 42% of individuals over 65 years reported no bed bug bites or reactions even though there was an ongoing presence of the bed bugs.
+In one survey, 42% of individuals over 65 years reported no bites or reactions even though there was an ongoing presence.

-Bed bugs are very shy and cautious.
+These bugs are very shy and cautious.
 During the night, they are attracted to the odors and warmth of the closest human being.
-Believe it or not, a bed bug is able to feed for ten minutes or longer non-stop!
+Believe it or not, they are able to feed for ten minutes or longer non-stop!

-Not only can bed bug bites create a rash or welts, they also have the ability to spread disease organisms that bring on digestive and nervous disorders.
-Bed bugs can also cause an allergic reaction, particularly in more sensitive individuals.
+Not only can bites create a rash or welts, they also have the ability to spread disease organisms that bring on digestive and nervous disorders.
+Allergic reactions, particularly in more sensitive individuals can occur.
 The have been known to carry contributory agents for plague, anthrax, tularemia, typhus, relapsing fever and yellow fever.

 They have been known to CARRY these diseases; at this point in time, there is NO PROOF that they actually TRANSMIT them.
 Children residing in homes that are extremely bug-ridden tend to become pale and listless.

-Usually, a bed bug rash will appear several hours after the actual bite has occurred.
+Usually, the rash will appear several hours after the actual bite has occurred.
 In some cases, however, the rash may not appear for days.
 The appearance of the rash is dependent upon the individual’s allergic reaction to the bites.
-For the most part, the bed bug rash will last just a few days and then begins to fade slowly.
+For the most part, the rash will last just a few days and then begins to fade slowly.

 Many times medical attention will be necessary for these individuals to eliminate the rash completely.

-Oral antihistamines and steroid creams can be used in the treatment of a bed bug rash.
+Oral antihistamines and steroid creams can be used in treatment regime.
 These medications will help to ease the itching that is associated with the rash.

 It is important to remember not to scratch the bites.
 Scratching the bites ONLY MAKES THEM ITCH MORE and does have the ability to cause a secondary skin infection.